rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/4. Designing data architectures for scalability and flexibility/elearning.md

 When designing data systems, it's easy to focus on the ideal - maximum speed, zero latency, endless storage.
 But real-world systems don’t live in a vacuum.
 They live in budgets, on shared infrastructure, and under the weight of business priorities.

+1. Speed vrs Cost: Data warehouses like Snowflake and BigQuery offer fast queries, but can become expensive at scale.
+Don’t store everything in a fast-query system.
+Keep cold data in cheap storage, and move only what’s needed into high-performance layers.
+2.
+3.